arbor-sim/arbor/doc/install.rst

 The compiler used by the MPI wrappers is set using a "programming environment" module.
 The first thing to do is change this module, which by default is set to the Cray programming environment, to a compiler that can compile Arbor.
-For example, to use the GCC compilers, select the GNU programming enviroment:
+For example, to use the GCC compilers, select the GNU programming environment:

 .. code-block:: bash